 Parents and students of an educational app in the USA have been reportedly getting notoriously obscene images in their chatrooms.
 As per reports, a hacker targeted the school app with over ten million users that included students, faculty members, and teachers.

 According to a BBC report, the images were sent from a compromised account of a Seesaw app user.
-The pictures were of an explicit internet meme distributed among parents, teachers, faculty members, and students using the app.
+The Seesaw hacked images were of an explicit internet meme distributed among parents, teachers, faculty members, and students using the app.
 Seesaw is one of the most popular educational apps that enables collaboration between teachers, parents, and students.

 Seesaw responded to the ongoing campaign and stated that the hackers could have gained access to administrative privileges and hacked into “isolated” individual accounts.